HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/advanced/2021-03-01-types-of-wallets.md

 chapter: "Wallets"
 ---

 A wallet is a program to generate, manage, and store a pair of cryptographic keys.
 You can check your balance, receive, and send funds within a wallet.
-If you are unsure about a wallets main functionality you can read our introduction to wallets.
+If you are unsure about a wallets main functionality you can read our <a href="{{ site.baseurl }}{% post_url /technology/beginner/2020-03-01-wallets.md %}">introduction to wallets</a>.
 The main differentiator between the different types of wallets is the physical location your keys are stored in.

 ![Wallet](/assets/post_files/technology/advanced/types-of-wallets/wallet2_D.jpg)
 ![Wallet](/assets/post_files/technology/advanced/types-of-wallets/wallet2_M.jpg)